-Tickets are currently on sale until 3 September.
-We will continue to monitor and review this.
-New ticket batches will normally be released on Mondays.
+New ticket batches will be released weekly.
 We will keep our members informed by email.
 If you aren’t receiving these, we may need to update your email address or contact preferences.
-Drop us a line on email@example.com.
+Drop us a line on firstname.lastname@example.org.

-You will have been issued with a special voucher from your employer that allows you to visit without pre-booking.
-The voucher is valid for 4 people to visit during opening hours – if you would like to visit with more than 4 people you will need to book extra tickets on hrp.org.uk.
+You will have been issued with a special voucher from your employer that allows you to visit during opening hours without pre-booking.
+If you would like to visit with more guests than your voucher allows, you will need to book extra tickets on hrp.org.uk.
 We will endeavour to admit you on the next available time slot but as we are operating with a limited capacity please note that you might have to queue.
 We appreciate your patience if this should happen.
-If this doesn’t answer your question, please contact firstname.lastname@example.org.
+If this doesn’t answer your question, please contact email@example.com.

 Due to the impact of the Coronavirus pandemic, we have suspended school visits and programmes.

-We hope to have school visits return to Kensington Palace, Hillsborough Castle and Gardens from April 2021 and will begin taking bookings from January 2021.
+We hope to have school visits return to Kensington Palace, Hillsborough Castle and Gardens from April 2021.